mrrobworks/spring-boot-angular-template/README.md

 -------
 * backend - Spring-Boot 2
 * frontend - Angular 7
-* dbsetup - Liquibase Database-Setup with MariaDB as Database for the backend
+* dbsetup - Liquibase Database-Setup with PostgreSQL as Database for the backend

 Installation-Instructions
 -------------------------